 Mood Boards are a fantastic way to help inspire and bring together an idea.
-Similar to gathering references before you start writing a paper, it’s a way to help bring together a project.
+Similar to gathering references before you start writing a paper, it’s a way to help bring all the pieces of a project together to make sure it blends well before you really dive into the task.
 Here are some reasons I’ve found to create a mood board:

-- Planning an event (i.e. a wedding, prom night, etc.)
+- Planning an event (i.e. a wedding, prom night, art booth, etc.)

 - Designing a room.

-- Creating a new art/craft project and want to bring all your inspiration together.
+- Creating a new art/craft project and want to bring all my inspiration together.

-- To redesign/plan your home decor.
+- To redesign/plan my home decor.
 Or a garden.

 - Creating a book.

-The list can go on and on.
-Pretty much whenever you want to work on something that’s visual, this is a way to bring all the pieces of the puzzle together so you, the creator, can finish it.
+Honestly, the list can go on and on.
+Pretty much whenever you want to work on something that’s visual, this is a brilliant way to bring all the pieces of the puzzle together so you, the creator, can finish it.

-There are many ways to create a mood board.
-You could put together different pictures that help visualize your piece by creating a collage by hand with glue, scissors, and paper.
-Or you could use Canva or Photoshop to digitally do the same thing.
-Or, another option you have, is Pinterest.
+There are many ways to create a mood board nowadays.
+You could gather pictures that help visualize your project by creating a collage by hand with glue, scissors, and paper.
+Or you could use an art program like Canva or Photoshop to digitally do the same thing.
+Or, another option that’s available and is my personal favorite, is Pinterest.
 It’s one of the best sites to find inspiration and save links to your favorite places on the internet.
 And though I’ve still not fully got the hang of using Pinterest for business.
 (Like how do you use Pinterest to “Brand” yourself?)
 I do know how to use it to create mood boards for my personal projects.

 So today I wanted to share a couple of the steps I go through to create a mood board on Pinterest.